ad3ller/pypositronium/README.rst

 Install
 -------

-Using `anaconda <https://anaconda.org/>`_, the main requirements can be installed with conda:
+The main requirements can be installed with `conda <https://anaconda.org/>`_:

 .. code-block:: bash

-   conda install scipy sympy numba
+   conda install numpy scipy sympy tqdm

-Then install using setuptools (this will also install `tqdm <https://github.com/tqdm/tqdm>`_).
+Next, build and install `numerov <https://github.com/ad3ller/numerov>`_.

+And finally, clone the souce code and then install the package using setuptools.

 .. code-block:: bash